 Camp 4 Scholars at Kenyon (formerly known as SKAP, the Summer Kenyon Academic Partnership) has been helping students to reach their full scholastic potential since 1987.
 This intensive academic enrichment program offers high school students a three-week opportunity to work with superb college professors and to experience college life first-hand.
 Formerly aimed at providing Ohio students supplemental academic practice, Camp 4 is now open to students nationwide.

-Camp 4 is open to both rising seniors and juniors.
-The program emphasizes critical thinking and uses the disciplines of Neuroscience, History, Writing and the Visual Arts to challenge students.
-Students are introduced to the culture of a college campus and to dormitory life.
-Small class size is central to the Camp 4 mission, and the academic program’s focus on science and interdisciplinary studies are the hallmarks of a strong liberal arts education.
-All students receive individual counseling on college admission.
+Camp 4 Scholars is open to both rising seniors and juniors.
+The program uses the disciplines of Neuroscience, History, English Composition and the Visual Arts to develop critical thinking, reading, writing, and oral presentation skills.
+Students are introduced to college-campus culture and to life in the dormitory.
+During the program, students also attend workshops and receive individual counseling on the college admissions process.